Welcome to my website!

 ABOUT THE NOVELS I WRITE

-Then there are stories I create which have multiple main characters in several age groups, such as Summer in the City and A Daughter’s A Daughter.
+Then there are stories I create which have multiple main characters in several age groups, such as Cleaning Her House, Summer in the City and A Daughter’s A Daughter.
 They may be struggling with complicated life situations, personal and family issues, life goals issues, even diseases or griefs—the works, in other words.
 These I call women’s fiction, and these novels tend to be nearly twice as long as my sweet contemporary romances.
 I like happy endings, but not all my characters in my women’s fiction tales will be walking off into the sunset with a partner.

 ABOUT MY COMIC BOOK PAST AS A FAN AND A PRO

 If you came here because you saw my name in a comic book or a comic book database: Yes, I am the same Irene Vartanoff who had so many fan letters published in DC Comics, over 100 letters in about a two-year span.
 Many people have contacted me through the years to say that they enjoyed my letters.
 Thank you.
 I appreciate your interest.
 I am glad you loved those comic books, too.
-That was fifty years ago.
+That was over fifty years ago.
 (Let that sink in for a minute.)

 I later worked on staff at both Marvel and DC Comics for nearly a decade, in positions ranging from editorial through production and business.
 Yes, I worked with Stan Lee.
 Nice fellow.